 Tom Harris and Guy Steddon should be congratulated on their mastery of the subtle word play in this production.
+They both gave convincing performances combining comedy with moment of tragedy.
 It was unfortunate Tony Brownings had to pull out of the rôle of The Player, owing to serious injury, but the director, Natalie Notley, filled the gap admirably.

 My only criticism would be the second act seemed slightly long, without moving the action forward in the fluid way seen in the first act.

 Review #2: Rosencrantz & Guildenstern Are Dead

 Text Header: A lively and enterprising take on Stoppard’s classic play

 TOM STOPPARD’S first play with words, Rosencrantz and Guildenstern Are Dead, was written more than 40 years ago for the National Theatre.
 Two minor characters from Hamlet take centre stage with a dazzling display of verbal pyrotechnics but no modern mastery can save them from Shakespeare: neither switching rôles, gambling with chance or tossing coins can dodge their ultimate fate.

 The Wick Theatre Company, based at the Barn Theatre, Southwick, have tackled Stoppard before with award-winning Arcadia in 1999.
 This lively, enterprising and well-supported troupe stage drama, farce, comedy and musical theatre with four or five productions annually.
 Rosencrantz and Guildenstern Are Dead is their 2011 entry for the Brighton and Hove Arts Council Drama Awards.